How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 Choosing a business structure

-The first thing you need to do when establishing a company in Malaysia is choose a suitable business entity.
+The first step in establishing a company in Malaysia is to select a suitable business entity.
 When choosing the best business structures, business owners should consider how each form aligns with their strategic goals and operational needs.
 Key factors include limited liability protection, safeguarding personal assets from business debts, and legal issues.

 Please read our guide on 5 Types of Business Entities in Malaysia to learn how to choose the correct entity.